 8.24 The land west of Stone will comprise a greenfield housing site delivering a total of approximately 500 new homes and the employment area south of Stone will deliver a total of at least 18 hectares.
 The Strategic Development Location for housing has been included in the event that sufficient provision does not come forward through infill development.
-Furthermore due to the implications of new development at Stone on the North Staffordshire conurbation's urban regeneration initiatives, the housing and employment areas within the Strategic Development Location will not be delivered until after 2021, in order to provide an opportunity to deliver brownfield land development within the North Staffordshire area.
-(MM51)

-- 8.25 Infrastructure requirements are listed in the Policy, and further details are provided in Appendix D. Of these requirements the following have been identified as critical to the delivery of the Strategic Development Location: - Provision of a local electricity sub-station and connection to the grid in order to meet the needs of the new development. - Potable water reinforcement of water supply required in order to meet the water resource needs of the new development - Waste water infrastructure investment required for sewage due to known local flooding problems in order to meet the water resource needs of the new development - 8.26 Based on current information from the Infrastructure Delivery Plan, and working in partnership with developers for the land west of Stone, it has been established that the scale of development is capable of delivering the infrastructure requirements listed.
+8.25 Infrastructure requirements are listed in the Policy, and further details are provided in Appendix D. Of these requirements the following have been identified as critical to the delivery of the Strategic Development Location:

+• Provision of a local electricity sub-station and connection to the grid in order to meet the needs of the new development.

+• Potable water reinforcement of water supply required in order to meet the water resource needs of the new development

+• Waste water infrastructure investment required for sewage due to known local flooding problems in order to meet the water resource needs of the new development

+8.26 Based on current information from the Infrastructure Delivery Plan, and working in partnership with developers for the land west of Stone, it has been established that the scale of development is capable of delivering the infrastructure requirements listed.
-Map 11 Development to the West and South of Stone (MM52)